dy/piezo/docs/r&d.md

   9. Use WASM GC
     + supported by all wasm engines
     + direct returns in JS side
+    + uncontaminates memory from heap
     - involves GC
+      - which can make it less portable

 ## [x] Arrays: Prohibit dynamic arrays `a()=(x=[1,2,3])`? -> keep them, but dispose immediately once ref is lost, statically